declarativesystems/puppet_docker_images/README.md

 * The `root` password is `root`
 * The console `admin` password is `aaaaaaaa`, this can be changed through the GUI
-* Other puppet passwords are generated randomly on a per-image basis
+* Other puppet passwords are fixed, weak passwords
 * You should build and host your own image if you would like to choose a more suitable hostname and ensure that your passwords are unique